Kent27/docs-emobiq/document/client/react-native/gitbook/2-5-actions-and-visual-logic/action-reference/File/copy/copy.md

 ### Result

-The newly copied file should be exist inside user device.
+Should be able to see the content of the newly copied file from user device.

 <!-- Explain the output.